tizisdeepan/To-Do-List/README.md

 5. Ability to scroll through the list of tasks smoothly without any UI janks
 6. Ability to go to the top of a page if you are in the middle or end of the list - this can alternatively be used to stress test the RecyclerView load performance
 7. Ability to open the Task details page on tapping a task
-8. Ability to choose between Room and SQLite databases using the toggle at the top of the page
+8. Ability to choose between Room and SQLite databases using the toggle at the top of the listing page

 ### Task Creation Page
 1. Ability to enter the title for the task to be created